Women in Denmark: Reproductive rights and sexuality

-The total fertility rate (TFR) in Denmark is 1.73 children born/woman (2014 estimates), which, although below the replacement rate, is one of the highest in Europe.
+The total fertility rate (TFR) in Denmark is 1.73 children born per woman (2014 estimates), which, although below the replacement rate, is one of the highest in Europe.

 Denmark provides for sex education in schools.
 The age of consent in Denmark is 15.

 Denmark has a reputation of being "open" with regards to sexuality, perhaps due to historical factors, such as being the first country to abolish censorship and legalize pornography in 1967.
-However, today the Danish pornography industry is minimal compared to many other countries, with large scale production of pornography having moved to other countries.
+However, today the Danish pornography industry is minimal compared to many other countries, with large-scale production of pornography having moved to other countries.

 Violence against women

 The issues of violence against women and domestic violence are controversial; according to a 2014 study published by the European Union Agency for Fundamental Rights, Denmark had the highest prevalence rate of physical and sexual violence against women in Europe.
 Denmark has also received harsh criticism for inadequate laws in regard to sexual violence in a 2008 report produced by Amnesty International, which described Danish laws as "inconsistent with international human rights standards".
 This led to Denmark reforming its sexual offenses legislation in 2013.
 Denmark has also ratified the Convention on preventing and combating violence against women and domestic violence.

 A 2010 Eurobarometer poll on violence against women found that victim blaming attitudes used to be common in Denmark: 71% of Danes agreed with the assertion that the "provocative behaviour of women" was a cause of violence against women, well above the 52% European average.
-However, according to the 2016 report, only 13% of respondents agree that sexual intercourse without consent can be justified in certain situations.
+According to the 2016 report, 13% of respondents agree that sexual intercourse without consent can be justified in certain situations.
 A 2019 poll found that the vast majority of Danes are aware of the seriousness of domestic abuse, with more than 86% of respondents rating multiple forms of violence against women as "very serious".

+The GREVIO Evaluation Report of the Convention on preventing and combating violence against women and domestic violence, to which Denmark is a party, expressed concern about the lenient punishments given to perpetrators of violence against women, stating that (page 68, paragraph 38): "Moreover, GREVIO encourages the Danish authorities to ensure understanding among the Danish judiciary that lenient sentences in domestic violence cases and other forms of violence against women do not serve the principle of ensuring justice for victims and ending impunity of perpetrators (paragraph 182)."